How to apply

 I. Russian visa centers in the United States

-Under an agreement between the Consulate General of the Russian Federation in New York and VFS Global foreign nationals and stateless persons can and are encouraged to apply for all types of visas at VFS visa application centers.
-VFS offices are located in New York, Houston, San Francisco, Seattle, and Washington, DC.
-Please be advised that the current visa center service fee is $38 per application.
-Please find more information at www.vfsglobal.com/Russia/USA.
+Under an agreement between the Consulate General of the Russian Federation in New York and Visa Center, foreign nationals and stateless persons can and are encouraged to apply for all types of visas at Russian Visa Centers.
+Its offices are located in New York, Houston and Washington, DC.
+Please, be advised that the current visa center service fee is $38 per application.
+Please, find more information at https://russia-visacentre.com/en/visa/usa/russia.

 II.
 Applying at the Consulate

 Foreign citizens can apply directly at the Consulate General of the Russian Federation in New York (9 East 91 Street, New York, NY 10128).
-Prior to submitting your visa application at the Consulate you must make an appointment through the electronic appointment system.
+Prior to submitting your visa application at the Consulate, you must make an appointment through the electronic appointment system (unavailaible right now).
 The Consulate does not accept walk-ins.
-To apply at the Consulate you are required to appear in person, and have all documents properly prepared and filled out.
+To apply at the Consulate you are required to appear in person and have all documents properly prepared and filled out.
 Incomplete sets of documents and/or documents with errors will not be accepted.

 III.
 Required documents